TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal Specifications.md

 * **Electrical Safety Verification**: Ensure that power circuitry does not overload the supply or pose risks of short-circuiting.
 * **Power Supply Assessment**: Confirm that the power connection is safe, unobtrusive, and appropriate for public and home settings (e.g., no excessive cord length or tripping hazards).

+### **5. Affordability and Future Expansion**

+**Objective**: Demonstrate that the system offers a cost-efficient alternative to existing commercial solutions while maintaining the ability to expand for future requirements.

+**Methodology**:

+* **Cost Evaluation**: Assess the total project cost and compare it against comparable commercial automated chessboard systems.
+* **Maintenance and Longevity Review**: Track required upkeep, component replacement frequency, and overall durability to determine long-term affordability.

+By meeting these success criteria, the project will demonstrate its effectiveness in bridging the gap between low-cost DIY solutions and expensive, commercially manufactured chessboards.

 ## Resources